Ivory Coast must speed up efforts on deforestation rules, EU says

 "Ivory Coast should not be tempted to declassify current protected forests where cocoa is produced to make them legal and compliant with the new European regulation," she said.

-Di Mauro said that when the regulation enters into force all cocoa supplies needs to comply.
+Di Mauro said the law does not make an exception for previous cocoa stocks and the 2023 and 2024 harvest needed to comply.

-"So, for those that are currently being purchased, the aim is to make sure they are ready to enter the European territory from January 2025," she said, adding that discussions on how to treat previous stocks were ongoing in Brussels and nothing has been decided.
+"So, for those that are currently being purchased, the aim is to make sure they are ready to enter the European territory from January 2025," she added.

 Di Mauro said the EU was in intense and close negotiations on its standard on traceability and certification programme, but the West African nation needed to move faster.